 Ordinances, Violations, & Complaints

-The aim of Township Ordinances are to establish a path for each citizen to enjoy the use of their property.
+The aim of Township Ordinances are to create a path for each citizen to enjoy the use of their property.
 That enjoyment includes the use of community resources as well as reasonable expectations between neighbors, vacationers, and businesses.
-Ordinances are laws rooted in the Township’s Master Plan to deal with and maintain public safety, health, growth, and general welfare.
-Zoning Ordinances set minimum standards of habitability.
+Ordinances are laws based on the Township’s Master Plan.
+They manage and keep public safety, health, growth, and general welfare.
+Zoning Ordinances set basic standards of habitability.
 Other ordinances deal with fire and safety regulations that residential, commercial, and industrial property owners must follow.
-Additional ordinances have been enacted to prohibit, and thus respect others, in terms prescribed levels of noise, smoke, and lighting, especially during the evening.
+Extra ordinances have been enacted to prohibit certain activities.
+This ensures that people respect others regarding noise, smoke, and lighting, especially during the evening.

 Township Ordinances